Designing Tractable Piecewise Affine Policies for Multi-Stage Adjustable Robust Optimization: Framework For Piecewise Affine Multi-Stage Policies

-Due to the non-negativity of the problem's right-hand side, domination only makes the problem harder.
-As a consequence, each solution for a realization $\hat{\uvec}\in\hat{\U}$ is also a valid solution for all realizations $\uvec\in\U$ that are dominated by $\hat{\uvec}$.
+Due to the non-negativity of the problem's right-hand side, domination at most restricts the set of feasible solutions.
+As a consequence, each feasible solution for a realization $\hat{\uvec}\in\hat{\U}$ is also a feasible solution for all realizations $\uvec\in\U$ that are dominated by $\hat{\uvec}$.
 Using this property, we can derive piecewise affine policies for $Z_{AR}(\U)$ from solutions of $Z_{AR}(\hat{\U})$.
-Since $\U$ is full-dimensional, there always exists a factor $\beta\geq0$ such that scaling $\U$ by $\beta$ contains $\hat{\U}$.
-Theorem \ref{thm:bounded_domination} shows that with this factor $\beta$, solutions of problem $Z_{AR}(\hat{\U})$ are $\beta$-approximations for problem $Z_{AR}(\U)$.
+Since $\U$ is full-dimensional and down-monotone by \mbox{Assumption \ref{ass:uncertainty_assumption}}, there always exists a factor $\beta\geq0$ such that scaling $\U$ by $\beta$ contains $\hat{\U}$. \mbox{Theorem \ref{thm:bounded_domination}} shows that with this factor $\beta$, solutions of problem $Z_{AR}(\hat{\U})$ are $\beta$-approximations for problem $Z_{AR}(\U)$.
 It also shows that $Z_{AR}(\hat{\U})$ is unbounded exactly when $Z_{AR}(\U)$ is unbounded.
 Thus, we assume for the remainder of this paper w.l.o.g. that both $Z_{AR}(\U)$ and $Z_{AR}(\hat{\U})$ are bounded.

 \begin{theorem} Consider an uncertainty set $\U$ from Problem (\ref{eq:problem_formulation}) and a dominating set $\hat{\U}$.
 Let $\beta\geq1$ be such that $\forall\hat{\uvec}\in\hat{\U} \colon \frac{1}{\beta}\hat{\uvec}\in\U$.
 Moreover, let $Z_{AR}(\U)$ and $Z_{AR}(\hat{\U})$ be optimal values of Problem (\ref{eq:problem_formulation}).
 Then, either $Z_{AR}(\U)$ and $Z_{AR}(\hat{\U})$ are unbounded or